vstruhar/lara-collab/README.md

 -   Kanban view.
 -   Change permission for specific user.
 -   Add emojis to rich text editor.
+-   Report that will calculate expense and profit per user.
 -   Write tests.
+-   Optimize frontend and backend.
 -   Consider moving to TypeScript.